GLSSltns/GLS-TuxManager/README.md

 TuxManager's main script can be executed to interact with all available features:
 Main script that acts as the entry point for all TuxManager functions.
 This script provides an interface to interact with all other scripts easily.
-> NOT RECOMMENDABLE TO RUN THE SCRIPTS INDIVIDUATELY!
+> NOT RECOMMENDABLE TO RUN THE SCRIPTS INDIVIDUALLY!

 ```bash
 ./tuxmanager.sh